Backup/Restore of Metadata Store File in GuardPoints Undergoing Rekey

 You must suspend LDT on the GuardPoint before performing a backup or restore.

 You can check your GuardPoint to determine if you can use this method of backup.
-If the directory of your GuardPoint is a mount point, MDS files reside inside your GuardPoint and this method of backup can be used for backing up or restoring your GuardPoint.
+If the directory of your GuardPoint is a mount point, MDS files reside inside your GuardPoint and you can use this method of backup for backing up or restoring your GuardPoint.
 However, GuardPoint directories below file system mount points must be checked and verified to use this method of backup.
 To verify, you can run the voradmin

 command to determine the MDS file associated your GuardPoint.